szcloudsolutions/meet-our-work/README.md

 # meet-our-work
-Here you'll se examples of our cloud automations, pipelines, and software development.
+Here you'll find examples of our cloud automations, pipelines, and software development.